 Sagamore Lake Sagamore Lake is a 3.7-mile loop trail through a beautiful forests on a flat old dirt road and foot trail that wraps around Great Camp Sagamore and stunning Sagamore Lake.

-Sawyer Mountain A lovely 2-mile hike (round trip) through old forests with many big trees and glacial erratics that leads to a tree-covered some with an exposed cliff that provides views to the north.
+Sawyer Mountain A lovely 2-mile hike (round trip) through old forests with many big trees and glacial erratics that leads to a tree-covered some exposed cliffs that provides views to the north.

-Shallow Lake The 2.5-mile trail to Big Shallow Lake is a flat and well-worn, just outside of Raquette Lake’s hamlet, that leads to a beautiful sandy lake.
+Shallow Lake The 2.5-mile trail to Big Shallow Lake is flat and well-worn, just outside of the Raquette Lake hamlet, that leads to a beautiful sandy lake.

 Snowy Mountain This is a lovely, but challenging 7.8-mile hike (round trip) alongside beautiful streams and through towering forests to reach a summit with a firetower and sweeping 360-degree views of the central Adirondacks.

-Tenant Falls A hike 4.2-mile hike (round trip) through beautiful forests and three waterfalls.
+Tenant Falls A 4.2-mile hike (round trip) through beautiful forests and to three waterfalls.
 Many hikers stop at the first waterfall, which is just 1 mile.

-Wakely Mountain A 5-mile hike (round trip) through varied forests that is a steep climb for the last mile that leads to a tall firetower that provides a panoramic view of the central Adirondacks.
+Wakely Mountain A 5-mile hike (round trip) through varied forests with a steep climb for the last mile that leads to a tall firetower that provides a panoramic view of the central Adirondacks.

 Watch Hill Watch Hill Trail is a short hike that winds through a beautiful mature forest to a series of rocky outcrops with broad views of Indian Lake and the surrounding mountains, with a spur trail down the lake.